isomerpages/moe-pasirrissec/pages/Announcements.md

 variant: markdown
 ---
 #### Collection of School Graduation Certificate (SGC) for 2023 Cohort
-Students from 2023 Sec 4 Express chohorts may collect their SGC from the school General Office during office hours.
+Students from 2023 Sec 4 Express cohorts may collect their SGC from the school General Office during office hours.

 #### PRSS Newsflash